digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/operate/json-api.rst

 Prerequisites
 -------------

-This guide requires the Digital Asset Package Manager (dpm).
+This guide requires the Digital Asset Package Manager.
 Follow installation instructions at :ref:`dpm`.

 You should have also finished the Quickstart installation and Explore the demo tutorial.